zx80/flask-simple-auth/docs/index.rst

     FSA_TOKEN_TYPE = "jwt"
     FSA_TOKEN_SECRET = os.environ["ACME_SECRET"]

-In this example, the framework needs two callbacks: one for retrieving the salted hashed password for a user, and one for telling whether a user can access a given store in a particular role.
+In this example, the framework needs two callbacks: one to retrieve the salted hashed password for a user, and one for telling whether a user can access a given store in a particular role.

 .. code:: python